MichaCo/CacheManager/README.md

 ```

 ### Add
 *Adding one item per run*

+Redis will be a lot slower in this scenario because CacheManager waits for the response to be able to return the `bool` value if the key has been added or not.
+In general, it is good to see how fast the Dictionary handle is compared to the `System.Runtime` one.
+One thing you cannot see here is that also the memory footprint of the Dictionary handle is much lower.

 Method |  Platform |  Median |    StdDev | Scaled |
 -----------: |:-----------: |-----------: |----------: |-------: |